Enjoy All The Benefits Medicare Advantage Can Offer In 2024

 What does Original Medicare not cover?

 Original Medicare does not cover most regular or routine dental, vision or hearing services; long-term (custodial) care; cosmetic surgery; routine acupuncture; or routine foot care.
 And if you need prescription drugs, you’ll need to add Medicare Part D as a standalone plan.
-Many Medicare Advantage offer benefits that may cover the things that Original Medicare does not offer, which makes them more attractive to many people.
+Medicare Advantage plans can cover the things that Original Medicare doesn’t — and many do — which makes them an attractive alternative to Original Medicare.

 This sounds too good to be true.
 What’s the catch?